 If a match occurs that was previously unknown to the HA, the HA and the property owner must follow all requirements for units with children under the age of six (6) years old with an EBL.

-Types of HQS Inspections:
+Types of HQS/INSPIRE Inspections:

-Initial Inspections: Performed by the HA representative after receiving the Request for Lease Approval from the applicant.
+Initial Inspections: Performed by the HA representative after receiving the Request for Tenancy Approval from the applicant.

 Occupied inspections: For participants continuing to receive assistance and remaining in the same unit, a new inspection can be conducted within 365 days, but must be conducted in no less than 24 months following their last inspection.
 The schedule for inspections will be at the discretion of the HA and the HA will be in compliance as long as each inspection is completed within 24 months following their last inspection.
-The HA will state the reason an inspection was completed earlier than 24 months on the inspection from or on inspection schedule.
-SEMAP scores are based on compliance with at least biennial inspections, or every two years.
+The HA will state the reason an inspection was completed earlier than 24 months on the inspection from.

-Re-Inspections: Inspections that are performed by HA staff for verifying that deficiencies noted in the previous inspection have been corrected and meet HQS.
+Re-Inspections: Inspections that are performed by HA staff for verifying that deficiencies noted in the previous inspection have been corrected and meet HQS/INSPIRE.

+Re-inspection Fees

+The HA will charge a $25 fee to owners for a re-inspection under two circumstances: (1) if an owner notifies the PHA that a deficiency cited in the previous inspection has been repaired and a re-inspection reveals that it has not and/or (2) if the allotted time for repairs has elapsed and a re-inspection reveals that any deficiency cited in the previous inspection that the owner is responsible for repairing has not been corrected.
+This fee must be paid prior to the scheduling of another re-inspection.

 Quality Control Inspections: The Executive Director will assign the appropriate HA staff to perform Quality Control Inspections.
-The assigned staff will re-inspect the minimum number as specified in CFR 985 to ensure that inspections are being performed in compliance with HQS standards.
+The assigned staff will re-inspect the minimum number as specified in CFR 985 to ensure that inspections are being performed in compliance with HQS/INSPIRE standards.
 Files will be maintained that document the quality control inspections.

 Special Inspections: These types of inspections may be necessary when a federal official visits the HA to perform a compliance review of the HA and/or the owner or tenant may request a special inspection be performed to document the condition of the unit.